ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/collaboration_reference.md

     - Reference
 ---

-# Templates in CORE
+# Templates in Core

 ## Overview

 Have you made something awesome or weird?
 Want to use it in your other future projects?
 What about letting others use it in their own games?
-One of the best parts about CORE is the ability to create and share what we make as **templates** for ourselves and for others to download.
+One of the best parts about Core is the ability to create and share what we make as **templates** for ourselves and for others to download.

 Collaboration is an important aspect of art and design as well as key to developing rich and unique games.
 Templates can be created, shared, and updated in real time across the platform.